nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - Tags can be removed by typing `t/` without specifying any tags after it.

 **Example**:
-  - `edit 1 p/91234567 r/100` Edits the phone number and rate of the 1st person to be 91234567 and j100 respectively.
+  - `edit 1 p/91234567 r/100` Edits the phone number and rate of the 1st event to be 91234567 and j100 respectively.
-  - `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be Betsy Crower and clears all existing tags.
+  - `edit 2 n/Betsy Crower t/` Edits the name of the 2nd event to be Betsy Crower and clears all existing tags.

 ### Saving the data